sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 KeePassXC has a feature called Auto-Type that, as the name implies, automatically types your username and password into a form.

-To invoke Auto-Type, start with your cursor in the username field of the browser form you want to sign in to.
-Then, over in KeePassXC, right-click the entry you want to Auto-Type and select "Perform Auto-Type".
+In version 2.3.1, KeePassXC added an Auto-Type button in the toolbar.
+To perform an Auto-Type using this button, start with your cursor in the username field of the browser form you want to sign in to.
+Then, over in KeePassXC, single-click the entry you want to Auto-Type and then click the Auto-Type button.
 KeePassXC will type your username, hit tab, type your password, and then hit enter.

+Alternatively you can _right-click_ the entry you want to Auto-Type and select "Perform Auto-Type" (see slightly outdated GIF below).

 ![autotype gif](/img/keepassxc/auto-type.gif)